msgoat/cxp-dox-home/docs/aws/ec2/ec2_basics.md

 An __Application Load Balancer__ is a virtual redundant, highly available and horizontally scaling load balancer offered by AWS, which can be provisioned for a VPC.
-You don't pay for the load balancer itself, you only pay for the traffic that is routed through the load balancer.

 ![AWS Application Load Balancer](img/aws_alb_moving_parts.png)